ThalesGroup/secure-ml/security-plan/ml-secplan-detailed.md

 HS3 | Incident response | Project teams must have an incident response plan in place to handle security incidents related to AI and ML, such as data breaches or cyber-attacks.
 This includes measures such as incident management, forensics communication plans and associated people to be involved.
 HS4 | Governance and oversight | Project teams must establish governance and oversight structures to ensure that AI and ML systems are developed, deployed, and used in a secure and ethical manner.
 This includes measures such as compliance frameworks, security dashboards, and risk management processes and waivers.
 HS5 | Continuous monitoring | Project teams must implement continuous monitoring of AI and ML systems to detect and respond to security incidents in real-time.
 This can include measures such as logging, monitoring, and analytics.

+For implementation details of the above requirements, refer to [ML security guidelines](guidelines/ml-secplan-guidelines.md).